2007-2016 Jeep Compass: pros and cons, common problems

 2010 Jeep Compass interior

-Jeep Compass problems:
+Jeep Compass common problems:

-Electrical problems are fairly common.
-Corrosion at the relay box located in the left front wheel well (in front of the left front wheel) can cause the car not to start.
+Examples of Jeep Compass problems: Corrosion at the relay box located in the left front wheel well (in front of the left front wheel) can cause the car not to start.
 We are sure many Jeep owners thanked the engineers for placing it there.
 Luckily there are many YouTube videos available on repairing the issues.
 This video

 explains it well.